HalilUzer/virus-simulation/README.md

 Simulation will write an output.txt file which will show the infected and died entities and last situation of the habitat.
 Also, after each turn you will fill another file “turns.txt”.
 This file shows a brief outcome for each turn.

+Example of input.txt and output.txt added to repo.